sdx0112/Chinese-Topic-Modelling/README.md

 id_topics_all.csv: Topics at document level by using ChatGLM2-6B p-tuning.
 Each document has at most 3 topics.
 Topics are aggregated from content topics and title topics.

 data/para_2023.txt: paragraphs in Year 2023 with topic "企业发展"

+# Dependencies

+# Code and Data

+Remove duplicated row in final output